Fall 2017 Freshman Admission: Eligibility Index

 All California State University campuses use the eligibility index as part of the freshman admission decision.
 The eligibility index is the combination of your high school grade point average and your SAT/ACT test scores.

-- SAT (Scholastic Assessment Test): We consider only the SAT Reasoning portion of the test, which includes critical reading and math; no writing scores.
-Therefore, we consider your SAT score on a 1600-point scale.
+- SAT (Scholastic Assessment Test): We consider the SAT Reasoning (critical reading and math sections of the test) or the redesigned SAT (evidence-based reading and writing and math sections).
+We consider your SAT score on a 1600-point scale.

 - ACT (American College Test): We consider the ACT composite score, which does not include the writing section.